david672orford/david672github.io/README.md

-This is the repository for iStead.net.
-It uses the [Primer theme](https://github.com/pages-themes/primer).
+This is a placeholder website.